jenny-tru/davidjenny/src/pages/faqs.md

 ## What should I wear?

 We’re so glad you asked - but really, whatever you feel your happiest self in!
-Our dress code is California Cocktail attire for the wedding so ladies - festive & summery dresses and gentlemen - trousers and button down, sport coat if you’d like, and tie is not necessary.
+Our dress code is formal attire for the wedding so ladies - warm autumn tones for dresses and gentlemen - suit and tie is reccommended.

-For the welcome dinner, you may have just had a travel day so anything slightly above casual would be perfect.
+For the casual welcome dinner, you may have just had a travel day so anything slightly above casual would be perfect.

-If you have any questions, fit pics or concerns - please reach out to Leah or Grant.
+_If you have any questions, fit pics or concerns - please reach out to Jenny or David._

 ## Will the ceremony and reception be outdoors?
 What’s the weather?

-Both the ceremony and reception are outdoors.
+Both the ceremony and reception are indoors.

-We can’t stress enough that this area sees a wide range of weather and it may swing from 50-95 degrees fahrenheit throughout the weekend (yes, even in late September).
-So please be mindful of the ever-changing weather and pack layers and a bathing suit for the pool + hot hub if it is hot enough to swim.
+We can’t stress enough that this area sees a wide range of weather from rain to sunshine in minutes.
+Novmeber swings from 73°F / 63°F but please check the weather as it gets closer.

+Don't forget to pack a bathing suit for the beach + pool + hot hub if it is hot enough to swim.

 ## Can I bring a plus one?

-We’ve decided to keep our wedding intimate and our venue has a guest maximum, which means those who can bring a plus one will have been notified on their invitation.
+The wedding venue has a guest maximum, which means those who can bring a plus one will have been notified after RSVPing.

 ## Is there transportation available on the day of the wedding?

-Lucky for a lot of you, your bed will not be far from the dance floor so nope! - but don’t worry after 10pm we will be quiet enough for you to sleep.
-For those at the Bixby house, the venue requests that you return to the house by 10:30pm and we will not be providing transportation so this might be a great opportunity for some carpooling.
+Sadly we are not able to provide transportation on the day of the wedding, but we encourage people to carpool or Lyft/Uber to the venue!
+If you dare to drive in Florida streets, rental cars are a great option.